 Every day, Costco sells millions of rotisserie chickens for $4.99 each, losing money on every one.
 They’re delicious if you eat them soon after you get home, while they’re still hot from the oven.
 They lose considerable appeal after they’ve cooled off.
-The fat congeals, the skin becomes rubbery, and slices are bland and unappealing after just a couple of hours.
-Sandwiches, salads and soup are all good alternatives to use up the chicken after the first day.
+The fat congeals, the skin becomes rubbery, and slices are bland and unappealing after just a few hours.
+Sandwiches, salads and soup are all good ways to use up the chicken after the first day.

 If you buy a Costco chicken in the morning or afternoon, you’ll need to get creative to serve it for dinner in the evening.
 You could reheat the whole chicken and serve it as is, but that’s a little unexciting.
 Here’s an easy way to liven it up considerably with minimal effort.
 The key is a lovely red hot sauce called El Pato.

 Preparing the chicken takes about 20 minutes, and may be done a few hours ahead of time.
-Cooking takes less than 30 minutes, while rice is cooking.
+Cooking can take less than 30 minutes, while rice is cooking.
 Longer cooking time (90-120 minutes) will improve the flavor by reducing the sauce.

 - 1 Kirkland Seasoned Rotisserie Chicken

 - 1 tsp kosher salt